 The originally planned church from the end of the 15th century was to be a hall structure with three aisles and an elongated rectangular chancel, much larger than it was finally built, because the project was abandoned due to lack of funds.
 Only one aisle was built, the northern one, and most of the foundations and part of the walls of the planned nave were made, so that the planned expansion of the building could be started at a convenient time.
 If these plans were successful, the church would be about 64 meters long, and the width of the nave would be 30 meters.

 The completed chancel of the church reached the dimensions of 31 x 15 meters (inside 28 x 12 meters) and the height to the top of the vault was about 19 meters.
-Its interior was divided into four rectangular bays, covered with a cross-rib vault.
+Its interior was divided into four rectangular bays, covered with a stellar – net vault supported by moulded corbels.
 The straight eastern wall was crowned with a late Gothic, stepped gable with characteristic two corner towers, originally topped with pointed helmets.
 The third turret was placed on the ridge of the roof, near the simpler, as probably thought the temporary west gable.
+The internal façades were divided with wide, stepped wall arcades in which windows were placed.

 Friedrich J., Gdańskie zabytki architektury do końca XVIII wieku, Gdańsk 1997.